 An economist would tell you that this is common sense and that this effect is linked to several points:

-- Such markets have increasing returns to scale.
+- Such markets have Economies of scale.
 It becomes easier and easier to expand your market share when it is already big.
-The app store is quite similar to electricity or oil companies markets.
-As long as you become bigger, your costs decrease because it becomes very cheap (it is expensive to develop a web site, but it is almost free to offer it to a lot of users) to enhance you offer.
-These markets tend to become monopolies, as it is more optimal to have one company than two (the society has to pay fixed costs only once).
-Similarly, in any segment of the app store, big apps will become very big and eventually kill the others
+The App Store is quite similar to electricity or oil companies markets.
+As long as you become bigger, your costs decrease because it becomes very cheap (it is expensive to develop a web site, but it is almost free to offer it to a lot of users) to enhance your offer.
+These markets tend to become monopolies, as it is more cost efficient to have one company than two (the society has to pay fixed costs only once).
+Similarly, in any segment of the App Store, big apps will become very big and eventually kill the others

-So if you release an app on the app store and you believe it to be better than other competing ones, you have no other choice than trying to have a famous website make a buzz about your app.
-So in some way it must be revolutionary (relatively of the possibilities of the segment of metronomes for iPhone ;)) to be quickly powered on first page thanks to a lot of downloads in a short time.
+So if you release an app on the App Store and you believe it to be better than other competing ones, you have no other choice than trying to have a famous website make a buzz about your app.
+So in some way it must be revolutionary (relatively of the possibilities of the segment of metronomes for iPhone ;)) to be quickly powered on the first page thanks to a lot of downloads in a short time.